donaldheppner/donaldheppner.github.io/_posts/2020-02-12-when-to-decouple.md

 ---
-layout: post
-date: "2020-02-26"
 title: "When to Decouple Systems"
+last_modified_at: 2020-02-26
+categories:
-category: architecture
+  - architecture
-tags: architecture decoupling microservices transformation
+tags:
+  - architecture
+  - decoupling
+  - microservices
+  - transformation
+excerpt: |
+  Decoupling systems is a proven way to unlock value across a landscape of existing enterprise systems, but when does it make sense to invest in this approach?
 ---

 Organizations have made huge investments in software and technology to stay